pensjonatus/flash-fiction/blog/what-does-she-look-like.md

 ---
-title: 'What Does She Look Like?'
+title: What Does She Look Like?
 date: '2015-06-02'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I have a friend on Facebook whom I do not know.
 She invited me once and I